trekhleb/angular-library-seed/README.md

 > Seed project for [Angular](https://angular.io/) libraries that are [AOT](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html)/[JIT](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html) compatible and that use external [SCSS](http://sass-lang.com/)-styles and HTML-templates.

 This project contains TickTock library example.
-The library itself is small and the only thing it does is [displaying current time](http://embed.plnkr.co/VbO1hldrCfF6ITG6VvGG/).
-But what **most important** is that the project contains **environment** for the library that allows its building, testing, linting, publishing etc.
+The library itself is small and the only thing it does is [displaying current time](http://embed.plnkr.co/VbO1hldrCfF6ITG6VvGG/) (Plunker example).
+But what **most important** is that the project contains **reusable environment** for the libraries that allows to build, test, lint, document, explore and publish them.

 # You might find this project helpful if
 - You want to create library for **Angular 2+**.